ADJUSTING THE ORANGE LEVER LOCK

 > Continue by tightening the lever screw 1/4 turn at a time and checking the tightness with each adjustment.
 Tighten the screw until you cannot twist or pull the second tube out of adjustment when locked down.

 > The following tools will require a Primate adapter in order to use, which you can purchase from our shop.
-The Red Baron, Purity nets, the Leaf Master Vac, and Oreq products.
-The Aqua Broom is not compatible with or without an adapter.
+The Leaf Master Vac, Aqua Broom, and Oreq products (Animal Brush or Net).
+Some users have said the Red Baron Purity net can vary in handle size and may require an adapter, but typically will fit in the Primate Pole.

 EXTENDING AND COLLAPSING THE POLE